Tim Supple

 Timothy Supple (born 24 September 1962) is a British born, award-winning international theatre director.
 He is the son of the academic Barry Supple.

 Career

-Supple has directed and adapted theatre in London and the UK as well as across the world in a wide range of languages - including in Europe, India, North Africa and the near East, Iran, Turkey, China, Japan, South Korea, Australia, Russia and the post Soviet States, and North and South America.
+Supple was educated at Lewes Priory Comprehensive School, Gosford Hill School and Churchill College, Cambridge, where he read History and English.
+He has directed and adapted theatre in London and the UK as well as across the world in a wide range of languages - including in Europe, India, North Africa and the near East, Iran, Turkey, China, Japan, South Korea, Australia, Russia and the post Soviet States, and North and South America.
 In the UK he has worked regularly at the Royal National Theatre and Royal Shakespeare Company and was Artistic Director of the Young Vic from 1993-2000 and founding co-Artistic Director of Dash Arts from 2005-2019, creating theatre with artists internationally.
 He launched his new company, Supple Productions, in 2020.